 What are Business Blogs and Why Should My Business Have One?

-Let’s Break it Down
+Let’s break it down.

-Blogs Helps Drive Traffic.
 Take a look at your website.
 Have you updated it recently?
 How long has it been?
-How many ways can you describe About Us?
+How many ways can you describe your “About Us” section?
 Blogs solve that problem.
 Every time you post a new blog on your website, you have a new web page on your website, which provides another opportunity to turn up in a search engine’s results list.
-By implementing relevant keywords in the post, you increase the likelihood that someone searching for information regarding those keywords will come across your website and become interested in your company and what it has to say.
+By implementing relevant keywords in the post, you increase the likelihood that someone searching for information regarding those keywords will come across your website and become interested in what your company has to say.

-Blogs Help Establish Authority, Technical Expertise and Yes, Even Entertainment.
-Give readers something that will delight them, educate them and generate their trust and goodwill.
+Give readers quality content that will delight them, educate them, and generate their trust and goodwill.
 Show them that you are an authority in your field by answering their FAQs, providing technical information, and explaining industry news/trends.
 For example, get feedback from designers and engineers on new and clever ways of designing for construction and blog about it.